 If you have room in your freezer, keep plastic containers filled 80% with water and frozen.
 This adds thermal mass which will keep the freezer cooler longer.
 The more things in your freezer, the longer it stays cold without power.

-Some of the best coolers available are made by Yeti, Pelican, and Orca.
+Some of the best coolers available are made by Engle, Yeti, Pelican, and Orca.
 They are expensive but worth the investment if you use them frequently, as all of these brands will keep ice for up-to 5 days or longer in some cases.

 Heating During a Power Outage